 Young people interested in business and entrepreneurship are critical to the future of the UK economy.
-During 2019, the company have partnered with The Prince's Trust to support young entrepreneurs across the UK over the next three years, providing both financial and practical support.
+Since 2019, the company has partnered with The Prince's Trust to support young entrepreneurs across the UK over the till 2021, providing both financial and practical support.
 In addition to The Prince's Trust, we continue to support local communities and charities across the United Kingdom.